joshuadavidthomas/django-github-app/README.md

     uv sync
     ```

-2. Add the app to your Django project's `INSTALLED_APPS`:
+2. Add the app to your Django project's `INSTALLED_APPS`.

     ```python
     INSTALLED_APPS = [